Jane Gitau, Kenya

 Fast forward to 2008, I joined the International Livestock Research Institute (ILRI).
 I had all my tools in my head.
 As far as I was concerned, new media was one area to hand over to the ICT guys without a tear.
 Then I discovered there was no magazine, no newsletter.
 An institute that works across cultures and countries has to be very clear about the strategies to engage in.
 I felt lost, with only the website and brochures to work on.
 Then finally, I just had to deal with social media.

-Since participating in the ICFD of 2011, I have shared a lot of the work about livestock that my team researches on with the world through this blog, my personal facebook page has received my personal attention a lot more than it ever did and I have even taken to reading twitter.
+Since participating in UNITAR’s e-Learning course “Innovative Collaboration for Development” (ICfD) in 2011, I have shared a lot of the work about livestock that my team researches on with the world through this blog, my personal facebook page has received my personal attention a lot more than it ever did and I have even taken to reading twitter.
 I created an account during the ICfD and although I haven’t posted much, I am now more interested in reading tweets.